LiZhenhuan1019/lzhlib/doc/graphics/matrix.md

 auto result = m0 * m1 * m2 >> eval; // OK, the multiplication is performed.
 ```

-Otherwise, there is only a compile time matrices chain generated.
+Otherwise, there is only a compile time matrix chain generated.
 ```
 auto chain = m0 * m1 * m2; // Wrong!
 No multiplication is performed.
 auto result = chain >> eval; // OK.
 You can use >> eval
     // to perform the computation.
 ```

-Also notice the danger of dangling reference when the matrices is a temporary.
+Also notice the danger of dangling reference when any matrix is a temporary.
 ```
 auto result = m0 * basic_matrix<int, 3, 2>{} >> eval; // OK.
     // The computation is preformed and no reference to the temporary any more.